- Emerging Cultural Leaders

 Emerging Cultural Leaders

-Emerging Cultural Leaders (ECL) is a five-month skills development and mentoring program for emerging artists and cultural facilitators who live, work or have other connections to Melbourne’s western region.
+The Emerging Cultural Leaders (ECL) Program is a skills development and mentoring program for emerging artists and arts workers who live, work or have connections to Melbourne’s west and similar communities.

 Who can apply?